snijderlab/stitch/BatchFiles.md

 <-

 - Or with groups
-Databases ->
+Segments ->
     Heavy Chain ->
-        Database ->
+        Segment ->
             Path    : ../templates/smallIGHV.fasta
             Name    : IGHV Human
         <-
-        - Any number of other databases can be defined here, but logically IGHJ and IGHC will follow
+        - Any number of other segments can be defined here, but logically IGHJ and IGHC will follow
     <-
     Light Chain ->
-        - All light chain databases can be defined here
+        - All light chain segments can be defined here
     <-
 <-
 ```
 ###### Name (s)

-The name of this database, will be used to make the report more descriptive.
+The name of this segment, will be used to make the report more descriptive.

 ###### Path (s)

-The templates to be used in this database.
+The templates to be used in this segment.
 Uses the same logic as Input->Folder to load the file.
 So uses the extension to determine the right file format.
 And like Folder extra parameters can be supplied to have finer control over the loading of the files.
 Like 'Identifier, for Fasta files and all Peaks parameters with the prefix `peaks`.

 ###### CutoffScore (s)

-The mean score per position needed for a path to be included in the Database score.
+The mean score per position needed for a path to be included in the Segment score.
 Default value: 0.

 ###### Alphabet (m)